jpsypek/Calc/README.md

 # RPN Calculator

-The RPN Calculator is a CLI application that performs calculations based on the [Reverse Polish Notation] (https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+The RPN Calculator is a CLI application that performs calculations based on the (https://en.wikipedia.org/wiki/Reverse_Polish_notation "Reverse Polish Notation").

 ## INSTRUCTIONS